Nursing scholarships are a key way to deal with a recurring problem: Almost three in four aspiring nurse students will graduate with loans.

 Nurses Educational Funds (NEF) has provided nursing school scholarships over the past century to help students pay for their education.
 The organization awards a number of grants ranging in amounts, but all of them go to master’s and doctoral students.

 To apply, you must write a 750- to 850-word personal statement about the contribution you’d like to make to the nursing profession.

 Eight master’s candidates and 21 doctoral students won scholarships from NEF for the 2019-2020 cycle.
 One winner, in the midst of studying asthma and obesity, plans to cater her career to children.
 Another aspires to become a nurse scientist.

 While their post-graduation plans are different, all NEF scholarship recipients have clear professional goals in the field of nursing.

-With the Future Care Scholarship, Tylenol helps 40 health care students each year pay for their education.
-The company has awarded over $9 million in scholarship money to students, judging applicants based on their academic achievement, community involvement, and a commitment to caring for others.
+With the Future Care Scholarship, Tylenol helps 35 to 40 health care students each year pay for their education.
+The company has awarded over $8 million in scholarship money to students, judging applicants based on their academic achievement, community involvement and a commitment to caring for others.

-It doesn’t matter if you’re an undergrad or grad student, as long you’re going into a career where you plan to actively help others.
-Tylenol awards $5,000 scholarships to 30 students, along with $10,000 scholarships to 10 students every year.
-You can use the money for tuition, fees, books, or any other materials you need for school.
+Tylenol awards $5,000 scholarships to 25 students, along with $10,000 scholarships to 10 students every year.
+You can use the money for tuition, fees, books or any other materials you need for school.

 Cascade Healthcare Solutions gives a $1,000 scholarship every year to a current or aspiring nursing student at the undergraduate level.
 You’ll need to maintain at least a 3.0 GPA, as well as provide a thoughtful response to an essay question.